waas-rent/vesc_can_sdk/README.md

 # VESC CAN SDK

-A pure C SDK for communicating with VESC motor controllers over CAN bus.
+A pure C SDK for communicating with VESC controllers over CAN bus.
 This SDK provides a simple interface to send commands and receive responses from VESC devices without requiring any special libraries beyond a user-provided CAN send function.

+VESC is a registered trademark of Benjamin Vedder.
+Read the [trademark policies](https://vesc-project.com/trademark_policies) for more information.

+## Compatibility

-**Compatible with VESC firmware version 6.06**
+Compatible with VESC firmware version 6.06

 ## Features